Skip to content

 What do you like / dislike?

 Prefer quick snapshots?
 Look at low-kick.
-Want heavy one-timers?
+Want heavier one-timers?
 Consider mid-kick with a stable blade.

 What do you want to accomplish?